jkataja/jcrypto-agent/README.md

 ## Benchmarking

-The following barchart shows **jcrypto-agent** effect on performace when measured by the runtime of`HmacSHA512` message authentication algorithm with 1024 bytes size input, against default crypto provider, and when running on OpenJDK 8 and OpenJDK 11 respectively.
+The following chart shows **jcrypto-agent** effect on performace when measured by the runtime of`HmacSHA512` message authentication algorithm with 1024 bytes size input, against default crypto provider, and when running on OpenJDK 8 and OpenJDK 11 respectively.
 Units are us/op, where lower is better